Carbon handprint provides companies with fact-based information

 Carbon handprint – 6 benefits for the company

-2. Increasing a positive carbon handprint is a more inspiring goal than reducing a carbon footprint, and it is also more clearly linked to a company’s financial goals.
-The carbon footprint can be reduced to zero if the operations of the business are run down.
+2. Increasing a positive carbon handprint is a more inspiring goal compared to reducing a carbon footprint.
+It is also more clearly linked to the company’s financial goals.
+A carbon footprint can be reduced to zero if the operations of the business are run down.
 But at the same time financial returns, jobs and the ability to develop something new are lost.
-The situation is different with the carbon handprint.
-The more a company succeeds in selling its low-emission products, the greater the positive carbon handprint.
+In comparison the carbon handprint actually increases when a company succeeds in selling its low-emission products.

-5. If a company intends to invest in, for example, new technology, determining the carbon handprint can strengthen the soundness of the investment decision.
+5. If a company intends to invest in, for example, a new technology, determining the carbon handprint can strengthen the soundness of the investment decision.
 A positive carbon handprint can also increase credibility among investors.

 *) Finland is a pioneer in the development of carbon handprint calculation methods.
 In 2018, VTT and LUT University published the first carbon handprint guide, which described a carbon handprint calculation method based on life cycle analysis (LCA).
 The updated Carbon Handprint Guide V 2.0 was published in spring 2021 and now the calculation method can be used not only for product-specific calculations but also for company- and project-specific calculations and for determining the environmental footprint.